Xilinx/Vitis_Libraries/codec/L2/demos/README.md

 # Benchmark Test Overview

 Here are benchmarks of the Vitis Codec Library using the Vitis environment and comparing with CPU.
-It supports software and hardware emulation as well as running hardware accelerators on the Alveo U200.
+It supports hardware emulation as well as running hardware accelerators on the Alveo U200.

 ## Prerequisites